Victorian Railways flat wagons: Original design—K, NK & IK

-From the late 1920s the Victorian Railways fleet was being progressively upgraded to westinghouse air brakes, but many of the original K fleet were not able to support the new equipment.
+From the late 1920s, the Victorian Railways fleet was being progressively upgraded to westinghouse air brakes, but many of the original K fleet were not able to support the new equipment.
 These were scrapped and replaced with around a hundred cut-down wagons, almost always ex open wagons of the I type but occasionally with other types mixed in; these took on the former K numbers.
-At the same time, as noted below, the former carriage-carrying G type wagons were modified and recoded to K, taking numbers 413 and above; some of these had originally been sourced from the Hobsons Bay railway.
 Many of the surviving original K fleet had since been modified to other uses, with many allocated to crane or construction trains in various roles, and others being fitted with water tanks.

-In 1953 a further batch of 70 open wagons were converted to K wagons, taking the number range 1–70 to give autocoupled vehicles in the class.
-Vehicles 1–34 and 70 were converted at Ballarat North Workshops, and the remainder at Bendigo North Workshops.
-These wagons weighed a little under 7 tons and had a 16-ton capacity.
-Existing K wagons in this range were renumbered into open gaps, including the original K1 to K71, and K12 to K72.
-By this point, some numbers had been used four times.
-One of the last conversions was the recovery of the underframe from refrigerated van T304, which became the fourth K2 in 1978.

-By the 1960s the K design had largely been superseded by bogie wagons with higher maximum speeds and capacity relative to tare weight.
+By the 1960s, the K design had largely been superseded by bogie wagons with higher maximum speeds and capacity relative to tare weight.
 Between that and the longstanding use of the fleet in auxiliary roles, the code connotation had devolved from a traffic wagon to a departmental code.
 Reflecting this, the open wagons which had been converted to KCC for snowy mountains cement traffic were cut down and converted to safety wagons, used as spacers between other vehicles for over-length loads, such as pipes to Gippsland, or between combustible loads like explosives and sources of heat, particularly but not exclusively steam locomotives.
-The KCC number range had been 1–170, and 62 of these were converted and reclassed as the second IK type.
 When 160 IK was withdrawn in 1974, it was replaced with the underframe taken from recently scrapped louvre van U1115.